ljl-covid/links/README.md

 * [Structural basis for the recognition of the SARS-CoV-2 by full-length human ACE2](https://science.sciencemag.org/content/early/2020/03/03/science.abb2762.full)
 * [Study on extent of environmental contamination](https://jamanetwork.com/journals/jama/fullarticle/2762692) from COVID-19 patients in China
 * [Study about the neuroinvasive potential of SARS-COV-2](https://www.ncbi.nlm.nih.gov/pubmed/32104915) (full text not available) and [passage from it about the effectiveness of masks](https://news.ycombinator.com/item?id=22485453)
-* [American Association for Clinical Chemistry](https://www.aacc.org/global-health-outreach/how-labs-can-prepare-for-coronavirus-and-other-outbreaks) how U.S. labs can prepare.
+* [American Association for Clinical Chemistry](https://www.aacc.org/global-health-outreach/how-labs-can-prepare-for-coronavirus-and-other-outbreaks), how US labs can prepare
+* [The variability of critical bed numbers in Europe](https://link.springer.com/article/10.1007%2Fs00134-012-2627-8), a somewhat detailed, if outdated, source of information on ICU and "acute care" beds (both needed to treat serious COVID-19 patients) over the European Union

 # Info